 - Cost: £625-£1,245

-Billed as an opportunity to connect executives in the life sciences and longevity industries with the “capital, intelligence, innovation, and partners” to help them grow, this conference features tons of speakers (over 100 for the 2020 event) coupled with a small number of attendees (300 or so) for a more intimate opportunity.
+Billed as an opportunity to connect executives in the life sciences and longevity industries with the “capital, intelligence, innovation, and partners” to help them grow, this conference features tons of presenters (over 70 for the 2021 event).
 Speakers include Aubrey de Grey of SENS, Gregory Bailey of bio-pharma company Juvenescence, and Tina Woods of Longevity International.

 The Longevity Therapeutics conference is organized by conference company Hanson Wade in partnership with a host of longevity organizations and institutions like Lifespan.io and the Aging Analytics Agency.